OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 After you've created your branch, run ``python go-openmdao-dev.py`` from the top directory of your branch to set up your development environment.
 (The ``devenv`` directory that is created is not part of the source repository.)
 The script will check the version of Python you are running.
-You must be running a version greater than or equal to 2.6 but less than 3.0.
+Currently you must be running version 2.6.
 (To find out which Python version you are running, you can type ``python --version``.)

-.. note:: On Windows, you need to run the installer from a command window that has the Visual Studio environment variables set.
+.. note:: If you're using Visual Studio on Windows, you need to run the installer from a command window that has the Visual Studio environment variables set.
 The easiest way to do this is to select the *Visual Studio 2008 Command Prompt* from the *Visual Studio Tools* menu under *Microsoft Visual C++ 2008 Express Edition* in the Start menu.
 If you're using something other than the Express edition, then the name of the Start menu option will be slightly different, i.e., replace "Express" with "Professional" or "Standard."

 ::